DerekRoy/GestureDetection/README.md

 If there are any issues installing these modules please use `sudo pip install` instead.

+## Notes

 The hand detection aspect of this code was taken from Victor Dibia, here is the [Github Repository](https://github.com/victordibia/handtracking) if you are interested.

+While the gesture detector works in some regards it is not adequate enough as is.
+The model I used was trained on 28,000 images of my hands making these gestures.
+The pictures were taken in different environments, and with different hand angles and positions.
+If you would like to work more with this project here is the [data](https://drive.google.com/file/d/1Q9KPq5pb_Sp_9FPD0CUbS7wlxTnyTPo5/view?usp=sharing).
+If you can not access the data feel free to contact me.